Schedule your Field Trip

-View the Situation Room Experience calendar of availability and register your group to attend the simulation in California or Texas.
+View the Situation Room Experience calendar of availability and register your field trip to attend the simulation in California or Texas.

-Register your group to attend the simulation at the Ronald Reagan Presidential Library and Museum.
+Register your school to attend the simulation at the Ronald Reagan Presidential Library and Museum.
 You may click Frequently Asked Questions to download answers to the most common questions for scheduling a group visit to the Situation Room Experience at the Reagan Presidential Library.
+Executive groups interested in participating in the simulation should email ReaganEducation@nara.gov for more information.

 Register your group to attend the simulation at the George W. Bush Presidential Library and Museum.
 Please email Bush43Education@nara.gov after completing your reservation.